team-work-tools/team-work-telegram-bot/docs/configuration/roles-and-responsibilities.md

 ##### Task activity

-- Studying the goals and objectives of the bot
+- Study the goals and objectives of the bot
-- Identifying the target audience
+- Identify the target audience
-- Analysis of alternative products
+- Analyze alternative products
-- Suggesting functional ideas
+- Suggest functional ideas

 ##### Responsible people